vapor-community/vapor-vscode/README.md

 ## Known Issues

-Syntax highlighting of Leaf tags embedded in HTML attributes has some limitations.
+Syntax highlighting and formatting of Leaf tags embedded in HTML attributes has some limitations.